Chance-Constrained Sampling-Based MPC for Collision Avoidance in Uncertain Dynamic Environments: Results and Analysis

 \subsubsection{Simulation Setup:}

-In this study, extensive simulations are conducted using the fully autonomous ClearPath Jackal robot, which follows the differential wheeled robot kinematic model described in \cite{mohamed2022autonomous}.
-This kinematic model, with the system state \( \mathbf{x} = [{x}, {y}, \theta]^\top \) and control input \( \mathbf{u} = [v, \omega]^\top \), representing the robot's linear and angular velocities, is used to sample trajectories in MPPI and propagate sigma points in the proposed C\textsuperscript{2}U-MPPI control strategy.
-Our Jackal robot is equipped with a 16-beam Velodyne LiDAR for obstacle detection in its surroundings.
-We employ Pedsim\footnote{Pedestrian simulator code: \url{https://github.com/srl-freiburg/pedsim_ros}}, an open-source ROS simulator based on the social forces model~\cite{helbing1995social}, to simulate realistic pedestrian interactions.
+In this study, extensive simulations are conducted using the fully autonomous ClearPath Jackal robot, the differential-drive kinematic model described in \cite{mohamed2022autonomous}.
+This kinematic model, with the system state \( \mathbf{x} = [{x}, {y}, \theta]^\top \) and control input \( \mathbf{u} = [v, \omega]^\top \), representing the robot's linear and angular velocities, is used to sample trajectories in MPPI and propagate sigma points in U-MPPI-based methods.
+We employ Pedsim\footnote{Pedestrian simulator code: \url{https://github.com/srl-freiburg/pedsim_ros}}, an open-source ROS simulator based on the social force model, to simulate realistic pedestrian interactions.